dsv-su/gdpr-portal/readme.md

 ## 2. Requirements
-Requirements are best determined using Server Requirements page of corresponding Laravel 6 version Currently used version is 6
+Requirements are best determined using Server Requirements page of corresponding Laravel 6 version Currently used version is 6.5.1

 PHP version 7.3.*

-SSH access to the server (terminal access)
+SSH access to the server

 Composer